afterconnery/biblicalstudies/proverbs.md

 ---
 Videos and Five Milestones are from [The Bible Project](https://thebibleproject.com).

-" Scripture quoted by permission.
+Scripture quoted by permission.
 All scripture quotations, unless otherwise indicated, are taken from the NET Bible® copyright ©1996-2016 by Biblical Studies Press, L.L.C.
-All rights reserved."
+All rights reserved.